FabianLander/fabianlander.github.io/README.md

 ## Research Focus

 - **Primary Area**: Straight line flows on half-dilation surfaces on punctured spheres
-- **Previous Work**: Polygonal symplectic billiards and their dynamics
+- **Previous Work**: Polygonal symplectic billiards and their discrete dynamics
 - **Research Group**: Member of Anna Wienhard's research group, working under the supervision of James Farre

 ## About This Repository